CommunityEngagementAtTIGS/hugoplate/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "One Health Tool"
+  title: "One Health Index App"
-  content: "This is a tool created to calculate the One Health Index of a region"
+  content: "Discover the Future of Integrated Health with the One Health Index App"
   image: "/images/banner.png"
   button:
     enable: true